This unit introduces some of the key concepts of position and direction in the context of a series of activities around mazes.

 Spatial understandings are developed around four types of mathematical questions: direction (which way?), distance (how far?), location (where?), and representation (what objects?).
 In answering these questions, students need to develop a variety of skills that relate to direction, distance, and position in space.

 Teachers should extend young students' knowledge of relative position in space through conversations, demonstrations, and stories.
-When students act out the story of the three billy goats and illustrate over and under, near and far, and between, they are learning about location, space, and shape.
+For example, when students act out the story of the three billy goats and illustrate over and under, near and far, and between, they are learning about location, space, and shape.
 Gradually students should distinguish navigation ideas such as left and right along with the concepts of distance and measurement.
-As they build three-dimensional models and read maps of their own environments, students can discuss which blocks are used to represent various objects like a desk or a file cabinet.
-They can mark paths on the model, such as from a table to the wastebasket, with masking tape to emphasise the shape of the path.
-Teachers should help students relate their models to other representations by drawing a map of the same room that includes the path.
-In similar activities, older students should develop map skills that include making route maps and using simple coordinates to locate their school on a city map (Liben and Downs 1989).

 There are many books of mazes and online interactive mazes available.
 Try to have different resources available in the classroom while you are working on this unit.
-Early finishers could be given the opportunity to work with the other mazes or draw their own.
+Early finishers or students who need more challenge could be given the opportunity to work with the other mazes or draw their own.

-Most students will have some experience of using mazes, whether it is walking through mazes, or solving pen and paper mazes in puzzle books.
-Therefore this should be a familiar context in which to work.
+Many students may have some experience of using mazes, whether it is walking through mazes, or solving pen and paper mazes in puzzle books.

 - Choose a volunteer to come up and draw the path through the maze.

-- Now ask students how they could explain to someone who can’t see the maze where the line has been drawn.
+- Ask students how they could explain to someone who can’t see the maze where the line has been drawn.
 Encourage the use of accurate terms like up, down, left, and right.
 Follow the line through the maze as students describe it.

 - Draw another example on the board.